HDCCTV Alliance formed

 “All the major customers said, ‘That looks awesome.
 How does it work and how do I get it?’”
 Beachler said.

-This display, the ease with which most legacy installers will be able to upgrade current coax-based systems to HD, the relatively known quality that is the DVR for storage (though new "HD DVRs" are necessary), and the lower price of analog cameras leads Rockoff to claim, “the megapixel IP camera is fundamentally inferior with respect to every business decision-making criteria: reliability, convenience, price and performance.”
+This display, the ease with which most legacy installers will be able to upgrade current coax-based systems to HD, the relatively known quality that is the DVR for storage, and the lower price of analog cameras leads Rockoff to claim, “the megapixel IP camera is fundamentally inferior with respect to every business decision-making criteria: reliability, convenience, price and performance.”

 Beachler is not as ready to throw IP cameras under the bus: “Is it fundamentally inferior?
 No. It’s just fundamentally different.
 There are capabilities that IP cameras can give you that analog cameras can’t.
 But you won’t have the latency issues and you won’t need the computing power because you’re just moving raw video around with HDCCTV.”
 He also notes that only a percentage of camera installations have live viewing at all.
 “For people compressing and storing for later viewing, that’s an IP network camera kind of place.”